You are here

 Clinical onset

-Most patients present with asymptomatic enlarged lymph nodes (particularly in the neck) or with non-specific symptoms in the form of fever, night sweats, or unintended weight loss.
-In some patients the condition is detected after a finding of a mediastinal mass on chest Xray, and there may also be associated symptoms of cough, shortness of breath, or retrosternal chest pain.
+Most patients present with asymptomatic enlarged lymph nodes (particularly in the neck or groin), unexplained fever, fatigue, night sweats, itching, or unintentional weight loss.
+This condition is also sometimes detected after the discovery of a mediastinal mass on chest X-ray after a patient initially presents for review of persistent coughing, shortness of breath, or retrosternal chest pain.

 Clinical worsening

-The only SOP worsening factor is for inability to obtain appropriate clinical management.
+The only SOP worsening factor involves the inability to obtain appropriate clinical management.
 Advances in treatment (with chemotherapy and radiotherapy) have seen the condition go from a uniformly fatal disease to one that is now curable in about 75% of cases.
 Treatment can be associated with serious complications.
 The choice of treatment is tailored for the individual patient and involves balancing treatment effectiveness and complication risk.